harin7602/RWJF/RWJF_Enterprise_Search_Blueprint_Full.md

 ## Agentic AI Execution Model – Modular Intelligence in Action

 At the heart of the Sentiyo search layer is a modular **Agentic AI Execution Model**.
 Instead of monolithic AI models, the platform delegates responsibilities across autonomous, cooperating agents.
 This provides auditability, explainability, and the ability to evolve components independently.
+Sentiyo’s architecture has evolved to support both Context-Aware Generation (CAG) and Cache-Augmented Generation.
+This enables real-time personalization with memory of prior queries, while reducing latency and cost through intelligent caching of responses.

 ### Key Agents and Responsibilities: